Billie Eilish Calls Out Nylon Germany For Putting Her On The Cover Without Her Consent

 Advertisement

-It didn’t take long for the magazine to respond, stating it meant to honour Eilish and her work with the ill-advised cover.
+It didn’t take long for the magazine to respond, stating it meant to honor Eilish and her work with the ill-advised cover.

 The publication has since taken down images of the cover from its Instagram, but it's still viewable elsewhere.